 Finally, seeing nature!

 I get much pleasure from exercising in the countryside.
-On the way, taking a camera, especially a good phone camera, it's possible to take many good photos of the wildlife you see.
-Using apps on your phone will also help you identify the nature you find from butterflies and other insects to flowers, fungi and trees.
+On the way, taking a camera, including a good phone camera, it's possible to take many good photos of the wildlife you see.
+Using apps on your phone will also help you identify nature from butterflies and other insects to flowers, fungi and trees.
 Birds are more difficult but using an app can still be useful but listening for and learning bird song will help!

 Nature is ever changing.
 What you see one week is likely to be different the next week.
-I created this website from scratch so many of my nature observations are mainly based on one visit when I took photos.
+I created this website from scratch so many of my nature observations are mainly based on one or two visits when I took photos.
 I hope to add to these over time.
 Feel free to send me your observations and images via our Contact page

 See here for some ideas for finding out what you're looking at!